 It’s simple physics: the more surface area exposed to a combustion chamber, the more heat you will capture.
 The more time room air circulates around a heated surface, the warmer it becomes.

 There’s nothing else in the world like the remarkable Clean Burn Heat Exchanger.
 Compared to inexpensive Blast Tube furnaces, which feature a simple cylinder-shaped combustion chamber, a Clean Burn Heat Exchanger provides approximately 200% more surface area for capturing combustion heat.
 You get more heat from less oil.
 The result is a lower stack temperature, more economical use of your used waste oil, easier maintenance, and longer service life.

 The oil pump is a key component in any waste-oil furnace.
 As every mechanic knows, it is better to have a heavy duty component that doesn’t have to work to the limit of its ability over time.
 That is why the Clean Burn Pump is made to be so durable.

 Compared with competitive units with plastic gears and overworked electric motors requiring fan cooling, the Clean Burn Pump features heavy duty steel gears encased in an oil bath as well as precision assembly to help ensure a very long, very reliable service life.
 Oil flow is consistently held because precise gear ratios and pump speeds are set for each individual furnace.
 This maintains correct flow rates no matter what type of oil and viscosity is used and provides for optimum performance.

-In short, if you were building your own used-oil furnace, you would choose a Clean Burn Pump—no question.
+In short, if you were building your own waste-oil furnace, you would choose a Clean Burn Pump—no question.

 Advanced Burner Design

-Unlike standard fuel oil, used oil must be pre-heated in order to ignite properly, and it has a higher flash point.
-Some used-oil furnaces are modified fuel oil burners, but that approach simply isn’t good enough for Clean Burn customers.
+Unlike standard fuel oil, used waste oil must be pre-heated in order to ignite properly, and it has a higher flash point.
+Some waste-oil furnaces are modified fuel oil burners, but that approach simply isn’t good enough for Clean Burn customers.

 Swedged, Not Welded